Skip to main content

 The Polkadot Parachain Host Implementers' Guide provides details about node architecture the main subsystems:

-The Runtime and Node-side behavior are dependent from each other.
+The Runtime and Node-side behavior are dependent on each other.
 The Runtime depends on Node-side behavior to author blocks, and to include extrinsics which trigger the correct entry points.
 The Node-side behavior relies on the Runtime APIs to extract information necessary to determine which action to take.

 Resources

-• Polkadot: The Parachain - Blog post by Polkadot co-founder Rob Habermeier who introduced parachains in 2017 as "a simpler form of blockchain, which attaches to the security provided by a Relay Chain rather than providing its own.
-The Relay Chain provides security to attached parachains, but also provides a guarantee of secure message-passing between them."
+• Polkadot: The Parachain - Blog post by Polkadot co-founder Rob Habermeier who introduced parachains in 2017 as "a simpler form of blockchain, which attaches to the security provided by a relay chain rather than providing its own.
+The relay chain provides security to attached parachains, but also provides a guarantee of secure message-passing between them."

-• The Path of a Parachain Block - A technical walk-through of how parachains interact with the Relay Chain.
+• The Path of a Parachain Block - A technical walk-through of how parachains interact with the relay chain.